 Partner, Quona Capital

-Miguel Herrera focuses on Quona’s Latin America investments.
-Before co-founding Quona, Miguel focused on Latin America for Accion Frontier Investments.
-Prior to joining Accion Frontier Investments in 2010, Miguel worked for four years for the investment manager of AINV, an Accion-sponsored private equity fund dedicated to investing in microfinance institutions.
-During this time, he sourced, executed, and managed investments in Central and South America and served on the boards of Banco Solidario (Ecuador), Mibanco (Peru), and BancoSol (Bolivia), among others.
+Miguel Herrera is Co-Founder and Partner of Quona Capital, a venture firm focused on financial technology for inclusion in emerging markets.
+Miguel is responsible for the Andean Region.
+Before co-founding Quona, Miguel was a Principal at Accion Frontier Investments and prior to joining Frontier in 2010, Miguel worked for four years for the investment manager of AINV, an Accion-sponsored private equity fund dedicated to investing in microfinance institutions.
+During his tenure there Miguel sourced, executed, and managed investments in Central and South America and served on the boards of well known MFIs such as Banco Solidario (Ecuador), Mibanco (Peru), and BancoSol (Bolivia), among others.
 Until 2006, Miguel was a Vice President in Citigroup’s Fixed Income Capital Markets Division, where he provided currency and interest rate risk management advisory services to financial institutions and Fortune 500 companies.
-While at Citigroup, Miguel was formally introduced to microfinance through his role in the restructuring and turnaround of Accion Chicago as the Board’s Chair of Operations.
-Miguel began his finance career with Banco Wiese’s Investment Banking Division in Peru.
-Miguel previously served on the board of MFX Solutions, an industry initiative providing hedging services to microfinance institutions.
+While at Citigroup, Miguel was introduced to microfinance through his role in the restructuring and turnaround of Accion Chicago as the Board’s Chair of Operations.
+Miguel began his finance career with Banco Wiese’s Investment Banking Division in Peru in the early 90s.
+Miguel currently serves on the boards of GloboKas (Peru), Konfío (Mexico) and Tiaxa (Chile), and was previously Chairman of the Board of MFX Solutions, an industry initiative providing hedging services to microfinance institutions globally.
+Miguel grew up in Peru and later moved to Canada where he earned his BAH in Economics from Queen’s University and MBA from Simon Fraser University.
+Miguel lives in Lima with his wife and two children.

 Narciso Campos Cuevas